-The control of the air in the Second World War was a fluid concept, and remains so.
+The control of the air in World War II was a fluid concept, and remains so.
 If controlled at all it could only be for limited periods.
 Aircraft cannot 'hold ground'.
 Staying power is limited and what air space was controlled at one time had to be refought for at another.
-The prototype Scud missiles of 1944-45, the V-1 and the V-2s, also showed that although the Germans in a conventional sense had lost control of
+The prototype Scud missiles of 1944-45, the V-1 and the V-2s, also showed that although the Germans in a conventional sense had lost control of the air they were still capable of striking.
+And against the V-2 there was, of course, no defence.
+It was a forerunner of future scenarios.

-&lt;sup>35 Collier, op. cit, Appendix XLV, p 523.
+&lt;sup>35 Collier, The Defence of the United Kingdom, Appendix XLV, p.
+523.

-&lt;sup>36 John McCarthy, A Last Call of Empire: Australian Aircrew, Britain and the Empire Air Training Scheme, Canberra, 1988, p 107.
+&lt;sup>36 John McCarthy, A Last Call of Empire: Australian Aircrew, Britain and the Empire Air Training Scheme, Canberra, 1988, p.
+107.